ansible/ansible/docs/docsite/rst/playbooks_lookups.rst

 *lookup plugins* are a way to query external data sources, such as shell commands or even key value stores.

-Before Ansible 2.5, lookups were mostly used indirectly in ``with_<lookup`` constructes for looping, begining in 2.5 we use them more explicitly as part of Jinja2 expressions fed into the ``loop`` keyword.
+Before Ansible 2.5, lookups were mostly used indirectly in ``with_<lookup`` constructs for looping.
+Starting with Ansible version 2.5, lookups are used more explicitly as part of Jinja2 expressions fed into the ``loop`` keyword.

 .. _lookups_and_variables: